alacrity-ai/shipwright-survivors/README.md

 TUTORIAL TODOS:
   - [ ] Start with NO HUD visible
-    - [ ] Refine messages to not mention direct keyboard commands as we now have coachmarks.
+    - [x] Refine messages to not mention direct keyboard commands as we now have coachmarks.
-    - [ ] Introduce Radar
+    - [x] Introduce Radar
-    - [ ] Introduce Health
+    - [x] Introduce Health
-    - [ ] Introduce Energy??
-(Maybe hide this until you get an energy block then do a mini tutorial)
-    - [ ] Introduce Afterburner
+    - [x] Introduce Afterburner
     - [x] Introduce Weapons
     - [x] Introduce Movement/Afterburner
     - [x] Introduce Block Placement
-    - [ ] Introduce Block Upgrading
-    - [ ] Introduce Block Refinement
+    - [x] Tradeposts
-    - [ ] Introduce Block Removal
+    - [ ] Introduce waves, speed up the map
-    - [ ] Introduce Block Rotation
+    - [ ] Unique background and planet for this map
+    - [ ] Speed up wave spawning rate to make it more fun, enemies more focused on player, all hunters

 TODOS:
   - [ ] Investigate if minimap icons are cached, if not, cache them